-- (6) Licences and Permits - (a) Upon successful completion of the initial permit, a judge shall be issued a licence to judge.
-The licence shall extend thereafter to cover each completed permit. - (b) Upon renewal of the Canadian Kennel Club membership and providing that all applicable policies have been adhered to and fees paid, the licence will be renewed. - (c) A permit constitutes a provisional authority to judge, which is made permanent by the issuance of a "licence". - (7) Licensing Maintenance for All-Breed, Groups and Breed Judges - (a) Judges' licences are renewed annually, providing that the following conditions are met: - (1) Each judge must sign a statement of commitment to abide by The Canadian Kennel Club's Code of Ethics, the Code of Ethics for Judges (upon being approved by the Board of Directors) and the Guidelines for Judges. - (2) The judge must be physically capable of properly performing the functions of a judge, as provided in section A, General.
-[Board Motion #93-06-16] - (3) The judge must be a member in good standing with The Canadian Kennel Club and have met the requirements as stated in section B. 7. - (b) A licensed judge who has not judged at least one (1) assignment in the past five (5) years for each group or breeds for which the judge has been licensed will have his licence reviewed by The Canadian Kennel Club.
-On the recommendation of the Event Officiating Committee, the judge may be allowed to proceed or will be offered enrollment in the Emeritus Program. - (c) Licensed judges are encouraged and expected to engage in a self-directed program of professional development.
+(6) Licences and Permits

+- (a) Upon successful completion of the initial permit, a judge shall be issued a licence to judge.
+The licence shall extend thereafter to cover each completed permit. - (b) Upon renewal of the Canadian Kennel Club membership and providing that all applicable policies have been adhered to and fees paid, the licence will be renewed. - (c) A permit constitutes a provisional authority to judge, which is made permanent by the issuance of a "licence". - (7) Licensing Maintenance for All-Breed, Groups and Breed Judges [Board Motion #16-12-23] - (a) Judges' licences are renewed annually, providing that the following conditions are met: - (1) Each judge must sign a statement of commitment to abide by The Canadian Kennel Club's Code of Ethics, the Code of Ethics for Judges (upon being approved by the Board of Directors) and the Guidelines for Judges. - (2) The judge must be physically capable of properly performing the functions of a judge, as provided in section A, General.
+[Board Motion #93-06-16] - (3) The judge must be a member in good standing with The Canadian Kennel Club. - (b) A licensed judge who has not judged at least one (1) assignment in the past three (3) years (all breed show or specialty show) will have his licence reviewed by The Canadian Kennel Club.
+On the recommendation of the Event Officiating Committee, the judge may be allowed to proceed or will be offered enrollment in the Emeritus Program.

+- (c) Licensed judges are encouraged and expected to engage in a self-directed program of professional development.
 Recognizing that a judge has a commitment to on-going education, all judges will maintain an educational portfolio with appropriate documentation and/or certification.
 All Educational activities presented for portfolio requirements must be completed within a five (5) year period prior to the end of the cycle.
+[Board Motions #85-05-19, #76-06-20, #24-03-21] - (d) Licensed judges who are no longer residents of Canada will continue to enjoy the privileges granted under that license provided that they meet the requirements as set out in Section B. 7 (a).

-[Board Motions #85-05-19, #76-06-20, #24-03-21]
+[Board Motions #25-12-12, #09-09-21]

-[Board Motions #25-12-12, #09-09-21] Should a judge fail to meet these requirements, the judge's licence will be held in abeyance until such time that the requirement is met.
+Should a judge fail to meet these requirements, the judge's license will be held in abeyance until such time that the requirement is met.

-- (1) In each five (5) year cycle, a judge must: - (a) attend The Canadian Kennel Club Advanced Judges conference; and - (b) participate for a minimum of one (1) ring stewarding assignment at a CKC Conformation Show for a minimum of four (4) hours; and - (c) meet one of the requirements as outlined in each of the two (2) categories:
+- (1) In each five (5) year cycle, a judge must: [Board Motions #59-03-22] - (a) Participate for a minimum of one (1) ring stewarding assignment at a CKC Conformation Show for a minimum of four (4) hours; and - (b) Meet one requirement from Category A and meet two (2) requirements from Category B.